The Aaron Papers www.the-aaron-papers.net

 upon his person put not forth your hand.
 So Satan went forth from the

 presence of Jehovah.
-13And it

 fell on a day when his sons and his daughters were eating and drinking